bg

 • What is a crypto wallet?

-A crypto wallet is a digital tool that allows users to store, send, and receive cryptocurrencies.
-It manages the user's private and public keys, which are necessary to interact with the blockchain network.
+A crypto wallet is a digital tool for storing, sending, and receiving cryptocurrencies.
+It manages the public and private keys needed to interact with the blockchain.

 • What is the difference between a public key and a private key?

-A public key is like a bank account number; you can share it with others to receive funds.
-A private key is like a password or PIN; it must be kept secret and is used to authorize transactions and access your funds.
+A public key is like a bank account number; you can share it to receive cryptocurrency.
+A private key is a secret password used to access and authorize transactions from your wallet.
+It should never be shared.

 • What does 'non-custodial' mean?